As in previous post, we discussed how we can Run any OS on any OS!

-First of read the post Run any OS on any OS if you don’t know how to create Virtual Machine on Oracle Virtual Box and if you do then skip this step.
+First head over here: Run any OS on any OS to see about how to create Virtual Machine with Oracle Virtual Box.

 - /boot: ext3 : 100MB

 - –: swap : (double of ram)

 - / : ext3 : 500MB

 - /usr: ext3 : (fill to maximum allowed space)

 After doing so press Next. and it will show you the screen for boot-loader.
 For simplicity do not change any option here and press next.
 If you want more info about customization please request so by commenting here.

 Now you will find the Network Devices screen.
 Don’t change any setting and press next as this setting plays important role while installing from network.
 Right now we are installing with a disk image, this option doesn't need any configuration.

 After that you will see a screen to select time zone region, select it and press Next.

 Then, you will see a screen to set the root password and it is mandatory.
 So choose best suitable strong password as it is the key to the security of Linux server.
 After typing password press Next.